 The Spring Exhibition was established in 1976 by approval of the Norwegian Association of Fine Arts Photographers’ (FFF - Forbundet Frie Fotografer) annual general assembly.
 As an opposition to The Autumn Exhibition, the official Salon tradition in Norway, the Spring Exhibition was to be organized by FFF to ensure the inclusion and exposure of lens-based art practices in the contemporary art field.
 It is an annual group exhibition based on open submissions selected by a jury of fellow professionals.

-The 45th edition of the Spring Exhibition will open mid-May at Fotogalleriet.
+The 46th edition of the Spring Exhibition will open mid-May at Fotogalleriet.

-Since 2010, The Relief Fund for Visual Artists (BKH - Bildende Kunstneres Hjelpefond) have annually announced and awarded the Art Photography Prize, Norway’s largest art photography prize, to the most significant artist displayed at the exhibition.
+Since 2010, The Relief Fund for Visual Artists (BKH - Bildende Kunstneres Hjelpefond) have annually announced and awarded the Art Photography Prize, Norway’s largest art photography prize, to the most significant work displayed at the exhibition.
 The winner is chosen by a separate jury consisting of the chair of the Spring Exhibition, an artist representative from FFF and a representative from The Norwegian Critics Association (Norske Kritikerlaget).

 Participating artists receive fees according to state rates and also a small artist honorarium.
-FFF do not cover costs for artists' production (including all costs for installations/temporary works), but do however try to cover the costs for transport after the exhibition period has ended.
+FFF do not cover costs for artists' production (including all costs for installations/temporary works/technical equipment), but do however try to cover the costs for transport after the exhibition period has ended.
 All payment of fees are transferred after the exhibition period has ended.

 Before submitting applications, please read the official guidelines here.